matthojo/qa-report/README.md

 An output file path can be specified using `-o`, for example; `qa-report -o ~/Desktop/qa.md`.

-Alternatively you can output directly to a GitHub comment with `-i` being the PR / issue number and `-r` for the repository.
+Alternatively you can output directly to a GitHub comment with `-i` being the PR number and `-r` for the repository.
 Example; `qa-report -i 1 -r matthojo/qa-report`.